himanshubhard/merge-time-ranges/README.md

-# merge-time-ranges
+# Merge Time Ranges

-A Node.js module to merge overlapping or nearby time ranges within a given threshold.
+A Node.js module that merges overlapping or nearby time ranges using a given threshold.

+## Usage
+1. Clone this repo
+2. Run `npm start` to test

+Author: Himanshu Bhardwaj